Langebaan Lagoon Marine Protected Area: History

 The Langebaan Lagoon was originally proclaimed as a marine reserve in terms of the Sea Fisheries Act in 1973.
 In 1985 it became part of the Langebaan National Park, which was later renamed the West Coast National Park.
 On 25 April 1988 the Langebaan Ramsar site was declared.
 The MPA was proclaimed by the Minister of Environmental Affairs and Tourism, Mohammed Valli Moosa, in Government Gazette No. 21948 of 29 December 2000 in terms of section 43 of the Marine Living Resources Act, 18 of 1998.
+It is a significant conservation area located on the West Coast of South Africa.

 Purpose

 A marine protected area is defined by the IUCN as "A clearly defined geographical space, recognised, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values".

 The saltmarshes of Langebaan are unique in South Africa in that no river feeds into the lagoon.
 They constitute roughly 32% of the entire saltmarsh habitat in the country.
 The salinity is relatively stable and the region supports dense populations of molluscs and crustaceans and a large variety of seaweeds.
 The lagoon is a nursery for juvenile fish, and supports about 55 000 water birds in summer, including 23 species of waders.